roikonen/scalablemodeling/README.md

 This clear separation of concerns ensures that systems remain scalable, decoupled, and maintainable.

 In CEQS, the separation of models (command vs. query) is not strictly enforced.
-However, it very often makes sense to separate these models to enhance scalability.
-The use of immutable private events facilitates this separation, even in later stages of development, when optimization becomes necessary.
+However, it very often makes sense to separate these models to enhance scalability or usability.
+The use of immutable private events facilitates this separation, even in later stages of development, when it becomes necessary.

 ### Architectural Benefits